asharma567/Craigslist-Arbitrage/README.md

 Capstone project - Zipfian Academy [ArbCraig.com](https://www.arbcraig.com)

-Basic idea: finding arbitrage opportunities on Craigslist at the snap of your fingers.
+Basic idea: finding arbitrage opportunities on Craigslist at the snap of your finger.
 Good deals go fast, so should you.

 #Web-app